CPNV-ES/game-engine/doc/input-system.md

 # **Input System**

 ## **Devices**
-Devices are modular input components that encapsulate functionality for capturing and managing user interactions.

 - They represent hardware input devices like keyboards and mice.
 - Devices emit events when specific user actions occur, such as key presses or mouse clicks.
-- They are designed to be reusable and composable, providing a consistent interface for handling input events.

 ## **Types of Devices (Keyboard, Mouse)**
-These devices are specialized implementations of the `Device` base class, enforcing a clear separation of input concerns.
-This design improves maintainability and simplifies handling user interactions.
+These devices are specialized implementations of the `Device` base class.

 ### **Key Differences Between Devices**